quanti-data-mkt/documentation/content/en/docs/prologue/piwikpro/index.md

 ### Quanti: configuration

 Click Save & Test.
-Quanti: will take it from here and sync your Piwikpro data.
+Quanti: will take it from here and sync your Piwikpro datas.

 ### Tables